AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview.md

 - A full-fledged UI SPA that deploys into [Experience Cloud Unified shell](http://experiencecloud.adobe.com/)
 - [Runtime](/runtime) serverless actions extending specific [Adobe APIs](/apis)

-### SDK Libraries
+### SDK libraries

-App Builder also provides a collection of JavaScript-based SDK libraries designed to increase the developer's velocity when implementing Custom Applications on top of Adobe APIs.
+App Builder also provides a collection of JavaScript-based SDK libraries designed to increase the Developer's velocity when implementing Custom Applications on top of Adobe APIs.

 #### Main SDK library